 Here’s a photo of me and my horse, Sonny Q, taking a jump.
 I don’t jump anymore, except when Sonny gets focused on the hose which sometimes snakes across the arena.
 He likes to jump that hose as if it were a foot high.
 I just hang on for the ride when that happens.

 I also like to laugh....a lot!

 Although sometimes in life there isn’t a lot of laughter.
 2020 has been one of those times.
 My husband made his transition in August of 2020.
-That one is a story 40 years in the making, even though we were only married for a little over 3 years.
+That one is a story 40 years in the making, even though we were only married for a little under 3 years.
 You can get the details of that in my second book, called “The Girl Who Cried Woogie.”
 That book is part autobiography and part “how to live successfully no matter what.”

 I have another book too, called “A New Thought Journey through the 12 Steps.”
 Both books are available via Amazon, Balboa Press and through me.

 I’m also a podcaster.
 My podcast is called Fearlessly Feral Living and is available through Google Podcasts, Apple Play and Spotify, and on Buzzsprout.